-During the last five fiscal years, the state funding was used to open the new medical school, and to expand the educational infrastructure to fully build the M.D. curriculum.
-These components are necessary for a new LCME-accredited medical school to ultimately achieve full accreditation, which was secured in June 2017.
-Infrastructure development includes expanding both the basic science and clinical faculty necessary to teach an expanded number of medical students and to build capacity in population-based health research that is directly supporting the mission to improve the health of people living in the Inland Southern California region (described in Section VII).
+During the last six fiscal years, the state funding was used to open the new medical school, hire faculty, and to build the full, four-year M.D. curriculum.
+These components are necessary for an LCME-accredited medical school to ultimately achieve full accreditation, which was secured in June 2017.
+Infrastructure development included expanding both the basic science and clinical faculty necessary to teach an expanded number of medical students and to build capacity in population-based health research that is directly supporting the mission to improve the health of people living in the Inland Southern California region (described in Section VII).